entelect/angular-baboon/Baboon.Angular.App/README.md

 ## 2. <a name="Configuration"></a>Configuration

 ### 2.1 Linting
-Linting is the process of running a program that will analyse code for potential errors.
+Linting is the process of running a program that will analyze code for potential errors.
 [Jshint](http://jshint.com/about/) is the default linting tool used in this seed project although [Eslint](http://eslint.org/) is another great linting tool alternative.
 By default, jshint is set up to be very strict, but you can modify the _.jshintrc_ file to relax jshint.
 Check out the [jshint documentation](http://jshint.com/docs/options/) for all the available options.